-- The price often seems on the high side for the services they provide.
+- The price often seems very high for the services they provide.

 - In my case I needed to find my own contact editor.
 The publisher said that they edit the books but it was only a copy edit, and they didn’t edit structure or story flow.
 This is a very important editorial function and a normal sized book will probably cost you an additional thousand dollars or so.
 When I contracted with them, I thought this was part of their editorial process.
 My book was too far into the process for me to pull, so it actually didn’t get the editorial treatment I like for my writing to have.
 [Make sure you know the details.]